 Opossum Distribution, Habitat, and Ecology

-Most notably, all known species of Opossum inhabit the Western Hemisphere.
-Obviously, however, habitats vary among the different species.
+Most notably, all known species classified as types of Opossum inhabit the Western Hemisphere.
+Obviously, however, the choice of habitats vary among the different species.
 Yet the great majority inhabit temperate forests.

 While individuals often occupy an abandoned burrow from some other animal, most do not dig their own.
 Moreover, most appear nocturnal in nature.
 Most prefer dark, sturdy locations for a nest, either below or above ground.

-The Opossum also developed a unique defense mechanism.
+In addition, the resourceful Opossum also developed a highly unique defense mechanism.
 This strategy it employs when either harmed or threatened.
 At such a time, an involuntary physiological response takes effect.

-The creature loses consciousness and its body becomes exceedingly stiff.
-Its lips curl back, saliva foams from the mouth, and a foul-smelling fluid is secreted from a special gland.
+Also, the surprising creature loses consciousness, and its body subsequently becomes exceedingly stiff.
+After this, its lips curl back, saliva foams from the mouth, and an extremely foul-smelling fluid is secreted from a special gland.

-The animal may be prodded, poked, and even moved without reaction.
-The animal literally looks, feels, and even smells as if it has been dead for some time.
+The seemingly-deceased animal may be prodded, poked, and even moved without any sign of reaction.
+The enterprising animal literally looks, feels, and even smells to anyone encountering it as if it has been dead for some time.

-This physiological condition typically lasts for between 40-240 minutes, after which the animal slowly regains consciousness.
+This physiological condition isn’t short-lived, either.
+That’s because it typically lasts for between 40-240 minutes.
+After this time, the animal slowly regains consciousness, and eventually returns to its normal activities.